Bubbles (video game): Gameplay

-Development
+Development and release

+Bubbles was developed and published by Williams Electronics.
 The game uses monaural sound and raster graphics on a 19 inch CRT monitor.
+Like Williams' other early arcade games, Bubbles' hardware is similar to that of the company's first video game, the 1981 arcade game Defender.
+Bubbles' hardware consists of five circuit boards—a main central processing unit (CPU), a read-only memory (ROM) board, a soundboard, an interface controller board, and the power supply—that coordinate different processes required to operate the game.
+It uses a 1MHz Motorola 6809E microprocessor as the main CPU, which executes the game code and assembles the graphics to display on the screen.
+Bubbles' game code, which was programmed in assembly language, and graphics data are stored on a 48 KB ROM board.
+The soundboard consists of its own dedicated ROM and CPU to store sound data and play the game's sound effects, respectively.

-The initial concept was conceived by John Kotlarik, who aimed to create a non-violent game.
+The initial concept was conceived by John Kotlarik, who aimed to make a non-violent game.
 Inspired by Pac-Man, he envisioned similar gameplay in an open playing field rather than in a maze.
 Python Anghelo furthered the concept by creating artwork and a scenario.
 Kotlarik designed the protagonist to have fluid movement like it was traveling on a slick surface.
 The control scheme allows the digital input to operate similar to an analogue one.
 He programmed the bubble to accelerate in the direction the joystick is held.
 Once the joystick returns to its neutral position, the bubble will coast as the velocity slowly decreases.
 Anghelo designed the artwork for the wooden cabinets as well as a new cylindrical, plastic cabinet.
 This plastic model was dubbed the "Duramold" unit.
 Gary Berge, a mechanical engineer, created the new cabinets with a rotational molding process.
-Though the plastic cabinets were durable, they would shrink over time, sometimes causing the device to become inoperable.
-Williams Electronics used this cabinet for only two other games, Blaster and Sinistar.
+Though the plastic cabinets were durable, they would shrink over time, occasionally causing the device to become inoperable.
+Williams Electronics used this cabinet for only two other games: Blaster and Sinistar.

+After Bubbles's release in arcades, the game was neither followed by a sequel nor ported to home consoles at the time.
+Williams Entertainment would later include Bubbles in several of its arcade compilations over a decade after its initial release: the 1996 Williams Arcade's Greatest Hits, the 2000 Midway's Greatest Arcade Hits (Dreamcast version only), the 2003 Midway Arcade Treasures, the 2012 Midway Arcade Origins, and the 2022 Midway Legacy Edition Arcade1Up cabinet.
+Many of the anthologies were created by Digital Eclipse, who used emulation to run the original source code.
+While the developers focused on including highly recognizable games, the team was able to easily add Bubbles as a bonus title due to the similarity between the hardware of Williams' early arcade games.
+In 2000, a web-based version of Bubbles, along with nine other classic arcade games, was published on Shockwave.com.
+Four years later, Midway Games launched a website featuring the Shockwave versions.